podium-lib/client/README.md

 A podlets main entry is a manifest which contains metadata about that component.
-This manifest is fetched on the first request for a podlet and cached by the client together with it's fallback content if a fallback has been defined in the manifest.
+This manifest is fetched on the first request for a podlet and cached by the client together with its fallback content if a fallback has been defined in the manifest.
 On the second and further requests for a podlet the manifest is read from the internal cache in the client at the client goes straight to fetching the content.